 - you are between 18 and 24 years old and you’ve lived continuously in the UK for more than half your life

-- you are 18 years old or over, you have spent less than 20 years in the UK but would face very significant problems living in the country you’d have to go to in not allowed to stay in the UK.
+- you are 18 years old or over and you have spent less than 20 years in the UK and would face very significant problems living in the country you’d have to go to if not allowed to stay in the UK.

 - you are 25 years old or over and you have lived in the UK continuously for 20 years.
 See section below.

 An application under these criteria is described by the Home Office as “applying on the basis of your private life”.

 The Home Office guidance on private life applications says that “very significant” problems in the country you’d have to go to must go beyond the “usual obstacles” someone faces when they move country.
 They give examples of usual obstacles as: having to learn a new language, or needing to find a job.
 On the Home Office website information about these applications, the example they give of “very significant problems” is, “you do not speak the language and could not learn it”.